MoxeHealth/MillionHeartsAPI/README.md

 Only the first 5 values are required.
 We use default values for the other entries in the system.
 These are merely placeholders and you should handle exceptions before using this.

-2) Create a new MightyHeartsAPI object
+2) Create a new MillionHeartsAPI object

-    var makepost = new MightyHeartsAPI.MightyHeartsAPI();
+    var makepost = new MillionHeartsAPI.MillionHeartsAPI();

 3) Use sendArchimedesDataFull to make a POST statement to the API with your post helper as the parameter.